Chassis/Chassis/docs/config.rst

 **Key**: ``paths``

-If you're transplanting Chassis into an existing project, you can manually set some paths manually.
+If you're transplanting Chassis into an existing project, you can manually set some paths.
 These can be set to absolute paths, or relative paths.

 .. code-block:: yaml